-There’s an excellent chance that there are one or more gift cards among the gifts that you received for Christmas this year.
+There’s an excellent chance that there are one or more gift cards among the gifts that you have received for Christmas or for other gifts this year.

 Certain very popular gift cards are probably welcome additions, since you know that you will use them.